-FanDuel, DraftKings, and BetMGM are pushing for voters to say “Yes” to Prop 27.
+FanDuel, DraftKings, and BetMGM are pushing for voters to say “Yes” to Prop 27 so they can launch FanDuel California, DraftKings California, and BetMGM California.
 Those operators, along with Caesars Sportsbook, are generally considered to be the top four sports betting operators in the US.

 The measures will appear on the Nov.
 8 general election ballot.
 Reeg did clarify that Caesars would be involved in California sports betting if either initiative or both pass.

 Caesars could expand its footprint in the US

 Caesars Sportsbook is live in 24 states and jurisdictions, 18 of which have mobile sports betting.
 The company also operates the most retail sportsbooks across the country.